jonrandy/metho/README.md

 Used to internally register the created/used `Symbol` (or function) in an internal registry within Metho - used in conjunction `symbolName` which will become the 'key' in the registry

 ### Option `useSymbol`
-This allows an existing Symbol to be used insteaf of a new one being created.
+This allows an existing Symbol to be used instead of a new one being created.
 This is available only for `addProperty` and `addSimple` - meaning that it can also be passed to `add`

 ### `data`
 This is a symbol created by Metho for the intended purpose of being a key to store arbitary 'data' on a target object